CaribThemes/grav-theme-pricklypear/README.md

     bin/gpm update pricklypear

-This command will check your Grav install to see if your Saba Theme is due for an update.
+This command will check your Grav install to see if your PricklyPear Theme is due for an update.
 If a newer release is found, you will be asked whether or not you wish to update.
 To continue, type `y` and hit enter.
 The theme will automatically update and clear Grav's cache.

 #### Manual Update